tanviinamdar/hope_foundation/README.md

 ## 🙌 Attribution

-This project is a design and development **academic exercise** for students.
+This project is a design and development **academic exercise** for undergraduate students.
 Images and text are placeholders and do not represent any actual NGO.